EOSIO/eosio.contracts/eosio.trail/README.md

 ### 2. Ballot Registration

 Ballot regisration allows any user or developer to create a public ballot that can be voted on by any registered voter.

-* `regballot(name publisher, symbol voting_symbol, uint32_t begin_time, uint32_t end_time, string info_url)`
+* `regballot(name publisher, uint8_t ballot_type, symbol voting_symbol, uint32_t begin_time, uint32_t end_time, string info_url)`

     The regballot action will register a new ballot with attributes reflecting the given parameters.

     `publisher` is the account publishing the ballot.
 Only this account will be able to modify and close the ballot.

+    `ballot_type` is the type of ballot to create.
+The following is a list of supported Ballot Types:

+    * `0 = Proposal` : Users vote on a proposal by casting VOTEs in either the YES, NO, or ABSTAIN direction.

+    * `1 = Election` : Users cast VOTEs on a single candidate from a set of candidates.

+    * `2 = In Development...`

     `voting_symbol` is the symbol to be used for counting votes.
 This is typically TLOS.